 Jim Landis had a memorable stint with the Go-Go White Sox of the late 1950s, and is considered to be one of the best defensive center fielders in big-league history.
 He also played with the Kansas City Athletics, Cleveland Indians, Houston Astros, and Detroit Tigers before finishing his career with a short but memorable stint with the 1967 “Impossible Dream” Red Sox.
 His .989 career fielding average placed him second only to Jimmy Piersall at the time of his retirement among major-league outfielders.

-James Henry Landis was born on March 9, 1934, in Fresno, California.
-He was signed by the Chicago White Sox as an amateur free agent in 1952, out of Contra Costa Junior College in San Pablo.
-Before that, he had a stellar career as a third baseman at Richmond (California) High School.
+James Henry Landis Jr. was born on March 9, 1934, in Fresno, California to factory worked James Henry Landis and his wife Maida, a homemaker.
+He was signed for $2,500 by the Chicago White Sox as an amateur free agent in 1952, out of Contra Costa Junior College in San Pablo.1 Before that, he had a stellar career as a third baseman at Richmond (California) High School.

-The next season he moved up to Colorado Springs of the Class A Western League, where he hit 14 home runs and posted a career-best .313 batting average.
+The next season he moved up to Colorado Springs of the Class-A Western League, where he hit 14 home runs and posted a career-best .313 batting average.
 “Don Gutteridge, my manager at Colorado Springs, really encouraged me,” said Landis in a 2008 interview.
-“The Sox also had a former major-league center fielder named Johnny Mostil in their minor-league system who really worked my butt off day in and day out.”
+“The Sox also had a former major-league center fielder named Johnny Mostil in their minor-league system who really worked my butt off day in and day out.”3

 Then came the memorable 1959 Go-Go Sox season.
 That year, they became the first American League team since the Cleveland Indians (1948 and 1954) to wrest the pennant from the New York Yankees.